-- 75. Defendants have wrongfully and misleadingly advertised and sold the Contaminated Dog Foods without any label or warning indicating to consumers that these products contain heavy metals, pentobarbital, toxins, and/or unnatural or other ingredients, or that these toxins can over time accumulate in the dog's body to the point where poisoning, injury, and/or disease can occur. - 76.
-Defendants' omissions are material, false, misleading, and reasonably likely to deceive the public.
-This is true especially in light of the long-standing campaign by Defendants to market the Contaminated Dog Foods as healthy and safe to induce consumers, such as Plaintiffs, to purchase the products.
-For instance, Defendants market the Contaminated Dog Foods as "Biologically Appropriate," using "Fresh Regional Ingredients" comprised of 100 percent meat, poultry, fish, and/or vegetables, both on the products' packaging and on Defendants' websites. - 77.
-Moreover, Defendants devote significant web and packaging space to the marketing of their DogStar® Kitchens, which they tell consumers "are the most advanced pet food kitchens on earth, with standards that rival the human food processing industry." - 78.
+- 87. Defendants' omissions are material, false, misleading, and reasonably likely to deceive the public.
+This is true especially in light of the long-standing campaign by Defendants to market the Contaminated Dog Foods as healthy, nutritious, superior quality, natural, and/or unadulterated, and made with fresh and regional ingredients that were never outsourced to induce consumers, such as Plaintiffs, to purchase the products.
+For instance, Defendants market the Contaminated Dog Foods as "Biologically AppropriateTM," using "Fresh Regional Ingredients" "Nourishing as Nature Intended," "Never Outsourced," and made with "ingredients deemed fit for human consumption, all on the products' packaging and on Defendants' websites. - 88.
+Moreover, Defendants devote significant web and packaging space to the marketing of their DogStar® Kitchens, which they tell consumers "are the most advanced pet food kitchens on earth, with standards that rival the human food processing industry." - 89.
 Defendants state on their website that the Orijen pet foods "feature[] unmatched and unique inclusions of meat, naturally providing everything your dog or cat needs to thrive."
-Defendants further promise on the products' packaging and on its website that its Orijen and Acana foods are "guaranteed" to "keep your dog happy, healthy, and strong." - 79.
-Using such descriptions and promises makes Defendants' advertising campaign deceptive based on presence of heavy metals, pentobarbital, toxins, BPA, and/or unnatural or other ingredients in the Contaminated Dog Foods.
-Reasonable consumers, like Plaintiffs, would consider the mere presence of heavy metals in the Contaminated Dog Foods a material fact in considering what pet food to purchase.
-Defendants' above-referenced statements, representations, partial disclosures, and omissions are false, misleading, and crafted to deceive the public as they create an image that the Contaminated Dog Foods are healthy, safe, and free of contaminants.
-Moreover, Defendants knew or should have reasonably expected that the presence of heavy metals, pentobarbital, toxins, BPA, and/or unnatural or other ingredients in their Contaminated Dog Foods is something an average consumer would consider in purchasing dog food.
-Defendants' representations and omissions are false, misleading, and reasonably likely to deceive the public.
+Defendants further promise on the products' packaging and on its website that its Orijen and Acana foods are "guaranteed" to "keep your dog happy, healthy, and strong."
+Using such descriptions and promises makes Defendants' advertising campaign deceptive based on the presence and/or risk of inclusion of heavy metals, pentobarbital, ingredients cross-contaminated with horse meat, toxins, BPA, non-regional and non-fresh ingredients, and/or unnatural or other ingredients that do not conform to the labels, packaging, advertising, and statements in the Contaminated Dog Foods.
+Reasonable consumers, like Plaintiffs, would consider the risk and/or mere presence of heavy metals in the Contaminated Dog Foods a material fact in considering what pet food to purchase, including whether to pay a premium price.